2. Journey through the supergraph

 The launch process

-If composition fails, we'll see an error in Studio, and the process stops there.
+If fails, we'll see an error in Studio, and the process stops there.
 No stress: we can use the error messages to fix the issue in our , and then try publishing the subgraph again.

-With that, the launch completes successfully!
+With that, the completes successfully!

 The journey of a GraphQL operation through the supergraph